 CBD and prevention of diabetes

 In 2006, Israeli researchers from the Hadassah University Hospital in Jerusalem published a study to investigate how CBD can lower incidence of diabetes in mice.
-They reported that mice significantly reduced the incidence of diabetes: from an 86% in non-treated control mice to an incidence of 30% in CBD-treated mice.
+They reported that mice significantly reduced the incidence of diabetes: from an incidence of 86% in non-treated control mice to an incidence of 30% in CBD-treated mice.
 After closely examining pancreatic islets, they also concluded that CBD-treated mice revealed significantly reduced insulitis.

 What is more promising is the fact that a clinical trial is about to come to surface.
 Also in Israel, researchers from Ananda Scientific Mission Statement are in the process of arrangements for Phase 2 trials on CBD and diabetes.

 Chief Executive Officer Mark J. Rosenfeld stated the potential benefits of CBD in treating diabetes: “Unlike insulin and other existing medications for diabetes, CBD may actually suppress, reverse and perhaps cure the disease.
-So, the therapeutic alternatives offered by cannabis chemistry could go far in helping to resolve conditions responsible for a huge public health crisis in China and elsewhere.”
+So, the therapeutic alternatives offered by cannabis chemistry could go far in helping resolve conditions responsible for a huge public health crisis in China and elsewhere.”

 Evidence shows promise, but clinical trials are needed